ssube/js-utils/docs/api/js-utils.normalizemap.md

 > Warning: This API is now obsolete.
 >
+> the conversion behavior here was not reliable, better to provide your own `T -> string` mapper
 >

 Normalize a map-like of values into a dict of lists of strings.